masonwaller/linked-list-converter/README.md

 Any other syntax for a linked list will not work with this package.

+Any additions needed or suggestions can be left at the repository here: [GitHub](https://github.com/masonwaller/linked-list-converter)

 ## How to use

 First start by installing it using the command listed.
 After you can import it where it is needed by doing: